ProofOfConceptForJuliSmoothOptimizers/BenchmarkSetup/docs/README.md

 **Verify that the `token` variable in the Jenkinsfile has the same value as the token in the payload url of the webhook.**

 After connecting to the Jenkins server, make sure that you see your repository.
-If you can't find it, click on the `Scan repository now`.
+If you can't find it, click on the `Scan Organization Now`.

 <p>
     <img src="images/image2.png">